 Writer/Web can save in these formats

-HTML document (.html and .htm), as HTML 4.0 Transitional OpenOffice.org 1.0 HTML Template (.stw) OpenOffice.org 2.x HTML Template (.oth) StarWriter/Web 4.0 and 5.0 (.vor) Text and Text Encoded (LibreOffice Writer/Web) (.txt)
+HTML document (.html and .htm), as HTML 4.0 Transitional Text and Text Encoded (LibreOffice Writer/Web) (.txt)

 Exporting to other formats

 LibreOffice uses the term “export” for some file operations involving a change of file type.
 If you cannot find the file type you are looking for under Save As, look under Export for additional types.